Chess (musical): 2010 to 2019

-2018 revivals

-London Coliseum

-A West End revival began at the London Coliseum on 26 April 2018 through 2 June 2018, officially opening on 1 May 2018.
+A limited-run West End revival began at the London Coliseum on 26 April 2018 through 2 June 2018, officially opening on 1 May 2018.
 Billed as the first revival of the show in 30 years, the production was directed by Laurence Connor, with choreography by Stephen Mear.
-The cast had Michael Ball as Anatoly, Phillip Browne as Molokov, Alexandra Burke as Svetlana, Cedric Neal as the Arbiter, Tim Howar as Freddie and Cassidy Janson as Florence.

-Described as a new interpretation of the original concept album, the new book keeps the first act in Merano and the second in Bangkok, and including all songs from the concept album (including "Argument"), along with the popular "Someone Else's Story", removing the character of Walter entirely, and dropping the final twist of Florence's father never having been found after all.
-It ends instead on the bittersweet parting of Florence and Anatoly amidst the triumphant crescendo of You And I.
+The cast included Michael Ball as Anatoly, Phillip Browne as Molokov, Alexandra Burke as Svetlana, Cedric Neal as the Arbiter, Tim Howar as Freddie and Cassidy Janson as Florence.
+Described as a new interpretation of the original concept album, the production kept the first act in Merano and the second in Bangkok, and included all songs from the concept album (including "Argument"), along with the popular "Someone Else's Story", removed the character of Walter entirely, and dropped the final twist of Florence's father never having been found after all, instead ending on the bittersweet parting of Florence and Anatoly amidst the triumphant crescendo of You And I.

-Kennedy Center

-On 20 June 2017, Tim Rice announced that after a recent table reading, a revival of the musical with a restructured storyline will be staged on Broadway in late 2018.
-The production featured a book penned by Danny Strong and is directed by Michael Mayer.
-On 29 November, it was announced that the show would have a pre-Broadway tryout in the Eisenhower Theater at the Kennedy Center from 14 to 18 February 2018.
+After a table reading, a revival of the musical with a restructured storyline penned by Danny Strong was directed by Michael Mayer.
+The production had a pre-Broadway tryout in the Eisenhower Theater at the Kennedy Center from 14 to 18 February 2018.
 The cast included Raúl Esparza as Freddie, Ramin Karimloo as Anatoly, Karen Olivo as Florence, Ruthie Ann Miles as Svetlana, Bradley Dean as Molokov, Sean Allan Krill as Walter de Courcey, and Bryce Pinkham as the Arbiter.

-This production, though keeping much of the original plot of the 1986 West End production, expands on it significantly.
-Each act has a political background: Act One, set in 1979, centers on negotiations for the SALT-II treaty, and Act Two, set four years later, centers on suspicions surrounding the Able Archer 83 exercises.
-Walter no longer has a cover, and is openly a CIA agent.
-Freddie is portrayed as having paranoid schizophrenia, and the show ends with Florence's father being released.
+This production, though keeping much of the original plot of the 1986 West End production, expanded on it significantly.
+Each act had a political background: Act One, set in 1979, centered on negotiations for the SALT-II treaty, and Act Two, set four years later, centered on suspicions surrounding the Able Archer 83 exercises.
+Walter no longer had a cover and was openly a CIA agent.
+Freddie was portrayed as having paranoid schizophrenia, and the show ended with Florence's father being released.

-On 12 December 2022, a one-night benefit concert for the Entertainment Community Fund played at the Broadhurst Theatre.
-Ramin Karimloo reprised his role as Anatoly, joined by Darren Criss as Freddie, Lena Hall as Florence, and Solea Pfeiffer as Svetlana.
-The script used was a slightly revised version of the Kennedy Center book, mostly expanding on Freddie and Anatoly.
-Anatoly's dissatisfaction with life in the Soviet Union was heightened to contemplating suicide and increased suspicion of Svetlana, and Freddie's schizophrenia was changed to undiagnosed bipolar disorder.
-A plot point was also added where Florence and Anatoly had already met and had a brief affair at a previous tournament in Rome.